Millennials Are Killing the Modules TS

-In my previous post, I mentioned that I have serious issues with the current Modules TS as it is written.
-I have wanted to say more on the subject since my tweets, posts, and general comments are missing quite a bit of context for why I think the implementation is wrong, and will be more trouble than they are worth.
+In my previous post, I mentioned that have serious issues with the current Modules TS as it is written.
+I have wanted to say more on the subject since my tweets, posts, and general comments are missing quite a bit of context for why I think the implementation is wrong and will be more trouble than it is worth.

 From what I understand, there will be a competing modules proposal from several Clang developers that tries to solve some of these issues.
 However, we will not see this until January/February and the upcoming vote to turn the modules proposal into a full fledged technical specification is coming up in November.
 Something needs to be done.

-Before we get into it, anytime I use the word modules, please mentally substitute it with the phrase: "modules, as they are implemented in the Modules TS".
+Before we get into it, anytime I used the word modules, please mentally subsitute it with the phrase “modules, as they are implemented in the Modules TS”.

 Reddit user /u/Abyxus neatly sums up my biggest issue with this comment

-And even then, they get it wrong!
+And even then, they get it wrog!
 If I have

 import x in a file named

 Effectively, without support for build tools, modules are effectively dead in the water.
-During the Grill The Committee talk, I asked Gabby Dos Reis about this dependency problem.
-His response was short (mostly due to Jon Kalb placing a rule that answers could be no longer than two sentences).
-It was, to paraphrase, "We'll make the build systems understand".
-While in written form this statement reads like a threat that a mafioso might make ("you come to me on this, the day of my build system's wedding?"), it doesn't really speak as to how this might work.
+During the Grill The Committee talk, I asked Gabby Dos Reis about this depedecy problem.
+His reponse was short (mostly due to Jon Kalb placing a rule that answers could be no longer than two sentences).
+It was, to paraphase, “We’ll make the build systems understand”.
+While in written form this statement reads like a threat that a mafioso might make (“you come to me on this, the day of my build system’s wedding?“), it doesn’t really speak as to how this might work.

 Near the end of their comment, /u/Abyxus states three possibilities for how to interact with modules:

 Just to nip this in the bud: None of the compiler vendors want that last option.
-We're absolutely not going to get it.
-The author of build2, Boris Kolpackov, starts his CppCon talk with a very important statement from Richard Smith (once more, I'm paraphrasing): "The compiler must not become a build system".
+We’re absolutely not going to get it.
+The author of build2, Boris Kolpackov starts his CppCon talk with a very important quote from Richard Smith (once more, I’m paraphrasing): “The compiler must not become a build system.”
 Frankly, I agree.
-Our compiler should not be a build system.
-Likewise, our build system should not become a compiler (since this now means our compiler is now a build system.
+Our compiler should not be a build system, and likewise, our build system should not become a compiler!
+(As this now means we have a compiler that is a build system.
 Oops!).
 What I mean by this is whatever we do to find these dependencies, we should not have to partially execute any of the (currently 9) translation phases that the C++ compiler must execute.